mirumee/ariadne-website/website/blog/2023-09-11-ariadne-codegen-0-9.md

 Ariadne Codegen 0.9 is now available!

-This release includes a number of fixes and improvements related to pydantic v2.
+This release includes a number of fixes and improvements related to Pydantic v2.

 <!--truncate-->